aaronparker/aaronparker.github.io/_posts/2010-02-24-sequencing-office-2010-beta-in-app-v-4-6.md

   - App-V
   - Office 2010
 ---
-A new&nbsp;knowledge-base&nbsp;article, released on the 22nd, is available from Microsoft for sequencing Office 2010 (32-bit and 64-bit) with App-V 4.6:
+A new knowledge-base article, released on the 22nd, is available from Microsoft for sequencing Office 2010 (32-bit and 64-bit) with App-V 4.6:

 <a href="http://support.microsoft.com/kb/980861" mce_href="http://support.microsoft.com/kb/980861">Prescriptive guidance for sequencing the Beta version of the 2010 Office system in Microsoft App-V</a>